Tuesday, August 12, 2025

 This is not to say that AI-conducted teaching and health care will be sub-standard; Some aspects may be more efficient and faster than they are today.
 The price, however, will be that humans are no longer nurtured and raised by humans, but by machines.

-Speaking of awareness, Altman proposes a new type of awareness made necessary by his AI achievements: an awareness in machines that you are human.
+Speaking of awareness, Altman proposes an awareness in AI of whether a particular user is human.
 According to Time magazine ("Are you Human?," 6/23/25) one of Altman's companies, Tools for Humanity, is working on a device called "the Orb," which will scan everyone's iris to determine if the microscopic patterns appear human.
-If they do, the Orb will create an ID number with 12,800 digits which people will use to conduct any sort of business.
-This number will be entered into the Tools for Humanity data base, which will evolve into a Proof of Humanity network.
+If they do, the Orb will create an ID number with 12,800 digits for that person, who will use it throughout their lives to conduct any sort of business.
+The ID numbers will be entered into the Tools for Humanity data base, which will evolve into a "Proof of Humanity" network.
 Altman's goal is to catalogue at least 50 million people by the end of this year, and "ultimately to sign up every single person on the planet."
 As an incentive, the first people to sign up will get $42 in Altman's crypto-currency, Worldcoin, in "what ultimately the company hopes will become the world's largest financial network."

 Altman describes the future he sees: "Technology brought us from the Stone Age to the Agricultural Age and then to the Industrial Age.
 From here, the path to the Intelligence Age is paved with computing energy and human will."
 He apparently thinks the age we're entering should be called the "Intelligence Age."
 I don't know why he thinks that, unless he's only talking about machine intelligence.
 The typical human, with each forward step by AI, will get progressively less intelligent, in the sense of knowing valuable skills.
 As an obvious example, if cars become self-driving, people will forget how to drive.
 The same holds for teaching and being a physician, and for virtually any other current human job you can think of.
 Humanity may become like the children of AI, cared for and protected by an intelligence it created but can no longer understand.

-There is also the likely advent of widespread war mediated and conducted by AI, which will work to the advantage of an AI based humanity by destroying traditional human systems and replacing them with efficient AI systems.
+As mentioned above, there is also the likely advent of widespread war mediated and conducted by AI, which will work to the advantage of an AI based humanity by destroying traditional human systems and replacing them with efficient AI systems.

 Since an AI run civilization seems likely and could possibly be more efficient and less painful than current "civilized" life, one might ask why we should bother to critique it?
 In my case the answer is that during the transition I prefer not to be assaulted by advertising and propaganda, such as Altman's, designed to distract our attention from a full understanding of what is happening.
 I would rather talk openly about the pros and cons, as that will be the only way for people outside the industry and politics to have any influence on the coming evolution.